-- When primary and spare servers are placed in different chassis, and both servers are connected to LAN switch blades operating in IBP mode, server switchover only works if the following conditions are met. - LAN switch blades are PRIMERGY BX900/BX400 - The same port group name is set for both LAN switch blades - When using Intel PROSet for LAN redundancy, the switchover destination server may inherit the same MAC address as that of the source server, as Intel PROSet keeps an internal definition of MAC addresses.
+- When primary and spare servers are placed in different chassis, and both servers are connected to LAN switch blades operating in IBP mode, server switchover only works if all of the following conditions are met. - LAN switch blades are PRIMERGY BX900/BX400 - The same port group name is set for both LAN switch blades - When using Intel PROSet for LAN redundancy, the switchover destination server may inherit the same MAC address as that of the source server, as Intel PROSet keeps an internal definition of MAC addresses.
 When using Intel PROSet for LAN redundancy, the switchover destination server may inherit the same MAC address as that of the source server, as Intel PROSet keeps an internal definition of MAC addresses.
 To avoid communication issues caused by MAC address conflicts, please be sure to reconfigure MAC addresses on the destination server following a server switchover. - For servers other than blade servers, configuration is not possible when there are managed servers belonging to different subnets from the admin server. - Configuration is not possible when there are managed servers whose admin LAN NIC configurations are different from the primary server. - Server switchover can be performed, even if the NIC configurations used for HBA address rename setup service on the primary server and spare server are different.
 After server switchover is performed, the HBA address rename setup service may not operate depending on the network configuration.
-Therefore, the NIC configurations used for the HBA address rename setup service should be the same on both the primary server and the spare server.
+Therefore, the NIC configurations used for the HBA address rename setup service should be the same on both the primary server and the spare server. - For Linux managed servers, when the disks are recognized using the by-id name, server switchover cannot be performed using the backup and restore method.